 - The confusing thing about miles credit cards is that they use different programmes to let you accumulate points.
 There is no one universal air miles account, so banks often use their own proprietary point systems (like Citi Miles), which you will need to familiarize yourself with.
 Certain cards credit miles directly into an established frequent flyer programme like Singapore Airlines’ KrisFlyer, which eliminates the hassle of conversion.

 - Finding the best air miles credit card is quite subjective.
 Why?
 Because it really depends on what you’re looking for.
 If you like access to airport lounges and miles that don’t expire, go for Citi PremierMiles.
 However, they don’t offer the best miles earning rate.
 Now, if you’re an overseas spender, you might want to consider UOB PRVI Miles because you can get 2.4 miles per dollar spent overseas.
-With DBS Altitude card, you get the same miles earning power as Citi PremierMiles, but you can get 3 miles for travel-related expenses such hotel and flight bookings.
+With DBS Altitude card, you get higher miles earning power than as Citi PremierMiles, as you can get 5 miles for travel-related expenses such hotel and flight bookings.

 - Before you can redeem KrisFlyer miles, you should sign up for KrisFlyer membership.
 Then, convert your reward points.
 Remember to take note of the expiry date, denominations, conversion fee and lead time.
 For the actual redemption, choose from Star Alliance airlines and SQ partner airlines.
 Take note, your flight won’t be 100% free.
 You need to shoulder taxes and miscellaneous charges.